Ragi Mudde (1 Piece), White Rice (1 Cup, Cooked) and Sambar (1 Cup)

 Portion Control

-Drink plenty of water before and during your meal to aid digestion and help control glucose levels.
+Drink plenty of water before your meal, as adequate hydration can aid digestion and help to moderate blood sugar levels.

-Go for a short walk or engage in light physical activity after meals.
-This can help your body use glucose more efficiently.
+Engage in light physical activity such as a walk for 10-15 minutes after eating.
+This can help your body utilize glucose more efficiently, reducing spikes.

 Mindful Eating